Anand-1912/Angular/Introduction/README.md

 1. Testable
 2. Lots of utility code
-3. Applications developed using Angular are clean and lossely coupled.
+3. Applications developed using Angular are clean and loosely coupled.
 Easy to understand and maintain

 **Tools required**